diogoff/plasma-tomography/README.md

 1. Run `get_data.py` to get all of the available tomographic reconstructions from bolometer data.

-    - This script will only work from within one of the JET computing clusters (JAC or Freia).
+    - This script will only work from within a JET computing cluster (JAC or Freia).

     - It will produce an output file called `tomo_data.hdf`.